ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-linux.rst

 ::

-    make px4-clean
+    ./waf clean

-that will remove the *PX4NuttX* archives so you can do a `build <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__ from scratch
+that will remove the build artifacts so you can do a `build <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__ from scratch

 Additional Steps for macOS mojave